This policy was last updated on 3rd Jul 2020 – updated Sections 8 & 9.

 - Do You Share My Personal Data?

-We will not share any of your personal data with any third parties for any purposes, subject to the exception as stated below and for performance of services contracted for.
+We will not share any of your personal data with any third parties for any purposes, subject to the exception as stated below and for the performance of services contracted for.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.